Red, white and blue recipes make for a festive Fourth

 Whether planning a camping trip, just grilling out with friends or taking in a community celebration, the Fourth of July is a time to celebrate all the good things about our country and the summer season.

-Some communities are hosting fireworks already this weekend.
+Our community fireworks are kicking off celebrations early with a show this weekend.
 I like to think back to my childhood when, after the evening farm chores were done, we’d go into town for the fireworks each year.

 Before leaving, my mom would pop a bunch of popcorn on the stovetop and put it into a brown paper grocery bag, topping it off with melted butter and salt.
 I still remember how good that popcorn tasted and the crazy colored blanket we always took with us to sit on for the evening.